The thought of quitting drinking and never touching alcohol again was so foreign to me at first.

 Read more about Leaps of Faith and the Importance of Burning your Bridges.

-Understandably this is no easy feat for anyone, but I can guarantee you it will help tenfold, and drastically reduces your chances of opting out because you now have a support community to help you through the tough moments.
+Understandably this is no easy feat for anyone, but I can guarantee you it will help tenfold, and drastically reduce your chances of opting out because you now have a support community to help you through the tough moments.

 Other core steps in quitting drinking include: